jdlehman/switcheroo/docs/Switcher.md

 # Switcher

 The `Switcher` is a container component that holds a list of React components.
-It is the brains of switcheroo, and controls the handler that is rendered based on the path in the URL. `Switcher` allows any React component you want to be used as a ["Switch"](./Switch.md) as long as it has a `path` property.
+It is the brains of `switcheroo`, and controls the handler that is rendered based on the path in the URL. `Switcher` allows any React component you want to be used as a ["Switch"](./Switch.md) as long as it has a `path` property.
+A path can have [dynamic segments](./dynamic_segments.md).
 The default path comparison uses `window.location.hash`, but can also use `window.location.pathname` by configuring the `location` prop.

 ```js
 // using Switch components